xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 - CG works for symmetric, GMRES for unsymmetric systems, but GMRES has a larger memory footprint.
   (Trilinos has many more specialized Krylov solvers.
-  The [Belos Doxygen](https://trilinos.org/docs/dev/packages/belos/doc/html/index.html) is a good starting point, but some newer communication reducing algorithms have not yet been properly documented.)
+  The [Belos Doxygen](https://trilinos.org/docs/dev/packages/belos/doc/html/index.html) is a good starting point, but some newer communication reducing algorithms have not yet been fully documented.)

 - One-level preconditioners (such as Jacobi and Gauss-Seidel) will often not lead to a scalable solver.

-- Multigrid solvers are scalable (on Poisson), but getting good performance can involve some parameter tuning.
+- Multigrid solvers are scalable (on Poisson), but getting good performance often involves some parameter tuning.

 ---